nicolasdespres/respect-rails/README.md

 ## Documentation string

-The DSL let you write documentation string at many places.
-All this string are structured with a title on the first line followed by an empty line and a description for the rest of the string.
-It is much like git commit message except that if there is only one paragraph the title will be omit.
-You can set the documentation like this of most of the item using the `doc` statement or the `:doc` option when available.
+The DSL lets you write documentation string at many places.
+All these strings are structured with a title on the first line followed by an empty line and a description for the rest of the string.
+It is much like git commit messages expect that if there is only one paragraph the title will be omit.
+You can set the documentation like this for most of the items using the `doc` statement or the `:doc` option when available.
 See this example:

 ```ruby